rackerlabs/technical-blog/_posts/2016-02-29-Sitecore-Enterprise-Architecture-For-Global-Publishing.md

 ### Replication Explorations

 We're using SQL Server Merge replication, the only type of replication officially supported by Sitecore, but we have initial investigations into whether running [Transactional Replication](https://technet.microsoft.com/en-us/library/ms151254%28v=sql.105%29.aspx) for Sitecore would be a more performant alternative.
-Merge Replication is typically used when data flows in high volumes in both directions and conflicts may need to be resolved; Transactional Replication is typically used for one-way flows of data.
+Merge Replication is typically used when data flows in high volumes in both directions and you might need to resolve conflicts; Transactional Replication is typically used for one-way flows of data.

 In the case of Sitecore publishing, Transactional Replication feels like an intiutive choice, but the current Sitecore database schema isn't a fit for Transactional Replication in a couple of ways: